List of all issue types

 TOPL_ERRORβ

-Category: Sensitive data flow.
+Category: User defined property.
 Reported as "Topl Error" by topl.

 A violation of a Topl property (user-specified).
 There is an execution path in the code that drives a Topl property from a start state to an error state.